ricbl/vrgan/README.md

 # VRGAN
 Code used for the paper "Adversarial regression training for visualizing the progression of chronic obstructive pulmonary disease with chest x-rays" (arxiv link placeholder), accepted for MICCAI 2019.
 This code implementation is done in PyTorch and was partially inspired by [Orobix VAGAN code](https://github.com/orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch).

+This algorithm tries to visulize the expected changes in an input image x when an associated regression value y is changed to y'.
+It uses a generator G to output a difference map Δx that is summed to the original x to produce a modified image x'.
+In more concrete terms, it can be used to assess how a chest x-ray would change with different levels of severity of a disease like COPD (chronic obstructive pulmonary disease).

 ![](https://github.com/ricbl/vrgan/raw/master/images/vrgan.png)

+We are going to try to provide a model pre-trained on chest x-rays in the future, depending on release approval.
+The chest x-ray dataset used to train this model is not publically available, and there are no plans of making it available in the future.

 ## Setup

 The first run of the code will automatically generate the synthetic dataset.
-We are going to try to provide a model pre-trained on chest x-rays in the future, depending on release approval.
-The chest x-ray dataset used to train this model is not publically available, and there are no plans of making it available in the future.

 To install all the needed libraries, you can use the requirements.txt file.
 Use `pip install -r requirements.txt` if you want to install them with pip.